The local and nature museum dedicates one part of the exhibition to the South Tyrolean people in Jenbach

 free for children under 6 years

-In winter (Dec 18 to April), the Jenbach Town Museum is open only on request by phone, the summer season 2023 will start at the end of April.
+In winter (mid-December to April), the Jenbach Town Museum is open only on request by phone.